-You’ve probably read a lot of things about creating a good PowerPoint presentation.
+You’ve probably read many articles about creating a good PowerPoint presentation.
 You may even have viewed a couple of them, either live or online.
-Or at some point, you have already experienced using slides to present at work.
-In spite of what you know, however, it’s still possible that you have some lingering questions about designing a memorable and impressive PowerPoint.
+Maybe even experienced using slides to present at work.
+In spite of what you know, it’s still possible that you have questions about designing a memorable and impressive PowerPoint.
 You just don’t ask them.
 Either you don’t know who to ask or you’d rather find the answer for yourself.
-But you see, asking questions is good.
-You’ll be surprised by what you’d learn when you seek the answers to your PowerPoint questions.
+But asking questions is good.
+You’ll be surprised by what you’d learn if you seek the answers to your PowerPoint questions.

 How many slides should my presentation have?